-London commuters blamed as Eastern England experiences largest rental increases
+London commuters blamed as East England sess largest rental increases

 The effects of higher rental prices in London are pushing the capital’s workers further out in search of cheaper rent, pushing rental prices up in the East of England to four times the national average in July.

 Landbay Rental Index released data indicating that 2.35% year-on-year growth in the Eastern region underlined the affordability issues that younger workers face when working in London – and the need to move to cheaper rental areas.

 With improved transport networks, living outside of the M25 whilst working in London has become a growing trend for many who are unable to afford the high cost of rentals in London.

 High on the list of places London workers are relocating to are Luton, Peterborough, Thurrock and Bedfordshire.
 Consequently, these areas have all experienced substantial rent increases over the past 12-months, with Luton top of the pile at 4.23% growth.

 However, prices in all of these places remain less than half the London average, despite London rents falling by 1.05% over the same period.

 Whilst areas in the east have seen big increases, the average UK growth rate was 0.64%, a figure less than half the 1.83% rate seen at the end of July 2016.